6 Parameters and Estimates

 To understand how good our estimate is, we will describe the statistical properties of the random variable defined above: the sample proportion \(\bar{X}\).
 Remember that \(\bar{X}\) is the sum of independent draws so the rules we covered in the probability chapter apply.

-Using what we have learned, the expected value of the sum \(N\bar{X}\) is \(N \times\) the average of the urn, \(p\).
-So dividing by the non-random constant \(N\) gives us that the expected value of the average \(\bar{X}\) is \(p\).
+Applying the concepts we have learned, the expected value of the sum \(N\bar{X}\) is \(N \times\) the average of the urn, denoted as \(p\).
+Dividing by the non-random constant \(N\) yields the expected value of the average \(\bar{X}\) as \(p\).
 We can write it using our mathematical notation:

 \[ \mbox{E}(\bar{X}) = p \]

-We can also use what we learned to figure out the standard error: the standard error of the sum is \(\sqrt{N} \times\) the standard deviation of the urn.
+We can also use what we learned to determine the standard error: the standard error of the sum is \(\sqrt{N} \times\) the standard deviation of the urn.
 Can we compute the standard error of the urn?
-We learned a formula that tells us that it is \((1-0) \sqrt{p (1-p)}\) = \(\sqrt{p (1-p)}\).
+We learned a formula that tells us it is \((1-0) \sqrt{p (1-p)}\) = \(\sqrt{p (1-p)}\).
 Because we are dividing the sum by \(N\), we arrive at the following formula for the standard error of the average:

 \[ \mbox{SE}(\bar{X}) = \sqrt{p(1-p)/N} \]

 This result reveals the power of polls.
-The expected value of the sample proportion \(\bar{X}\) is the parameter of interest \(p\) and we can make the standard error as small as we want by increasing \(N\).
+The expected value of the sample proportion \(\bar{X}\) is the parameter of interest \(p\), and we can make the standard error as small as we want by increasing \(N\).
 The law of large numbers tells us that with a large enough poll, our estimate converges to \(p\).

 If we take a large enough poll to make our standard error about 1%, we will be quite certain about who will win.
 But how large does the poll have to be for the standard error to be this small?